irrdnet/irrd/docs/users/database-changes.rst

 For PGP authentication, sign your message with a PGP/MIME signature or inline PGP.
 You can combine PGP signatures and passwords, and each method will be considered for each authentication check.

+Submission through irr_rpsl_submit
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+You can also use the ``irr_rpsl_submit`` command to submit changes to IRRd.
+It is similar to the submit tool from IRRD v3, and calls the HTTP API under the hood.
+Unlike IRRD v3's version, it does not perform any validation itself - it is mostly a wrapper around the HTTP API.

+The command reads database objects from stdin in the same format as used in emails and prints a report to stdout.
+You must provide a URL to the IRRd HTTP API, and may enable debug logging or pass extra metadata.

+This command is included in the IRRd distribution, but is also `usable as a separate Python script for Python 3.6 or newer <../_static/irr_rpsl_submit.py>`_.
+This script does not have
+any dependencies on IRRd or other Python libraries to make deployment on other hosts easier.
+You do not need a virtualenv, IRRd config file or SQL database on hosts that only run ``irr_rpsl_submit``.

 Override password
 -----------------